ESuth/sem/use-cases/use-case-28.md

 PRIMARY ACTOR

-	User chooses a number of top populated cities in a district in the world to display
+	User chooses top populated cities in a continent to display

 TRIGGER